Pre-ischemic Interventions with Recombinant Human Chemerin Diminish Brain Injury and Spatial Memory Dysfunction in an Experimental Model of Stroke

 authors:

-avatar Azam Abareshi 1 , avatar Shahein Momenabadi 1 , avatar Abbas Ali Vafaei 1 , avatar Abedin Vakili ORCID 1 , *
+avatar Azam Abareshi 1 , avatar Shahein Momenabadi 1 , avatar Abbas Ali Vafaei ORCID 1 , avatar Abedin Vakili ORCID 1 , *

 Research Center of Physiology, Semnan University of Medical Sciences, Semnan, Iran

-how to cite: Abareshi A , Momenabadi S , Vafaei A A, Vakili A. Pre-ischemic Interventions with Recombinant Human Chemerin Diminish Brain Injury and Spatial Memory Dysfunction in an Experimental Model of Stroke.
+How To Cite Abareshi A , Momenabadi S , Vafaei A A, Vakili A. Pre-ischemic Interventions with Recombinant Human Chemerin Diminish Brain Injury and Spatial Memory Dysfunction in an Experimental Model of Stroke.
 Middle East J Rehabil Health Stud.
 2022;9(1):e120354. https://doi.org/10.5812/mejrh.120354.

 Abstract